Saeris/vue-keyrune/README.md

 The demo site includes a searchable list of all available sets with a handy preview tool with which you can quickly see the effects of the available props along with generated markup you can copy and paste right into your own application!

+## 🍴 Alternatives

+Looking for a React version of this component?
+We've got you covered!
+Check out [React-Keyrune](https://github.com/Saeris/react-keyrune).

 ## 📣 Acknowledgements

 Special thanks to [Andrew Gioia](https://github.com/andrewgioia) the creator of [Keyrune](https://github.com/andrewgioia/Keyrune) and to all that project's awesome contributors, without whom this library wouldn't exist!